tom21487/blog-platform/README.md

 Use formatName instead of encodeURIComponent
 Change control routes to /projects, /blogs instead of /project, /blog Testing and bug fixes

 Bug: create new post with multiple images, then click update post.
 Then remove the first existing image.
 The buttons now display numbers, and the wrong image is removed.
+Files: block.js, changeController.js
+To fix this bug, use: firefox inspector, vscode debugger

 Deploy